 “The national transmission system operator monitors availability and implementation of the reserves required for operating the grid. […] »

 The monitoring mission of reserves entrusted to RTE principally involves building available reserves within short time-frames to counteract incidents occurring in real time.

 For building these reserves, RTE must meet the requirements of Policy 1 of ENTSO-E (European Network of Transmission System Operators), which provides that:

 - that the sizing of reserves available in less than 15 minutes is done based on the assumption and expectation of the largest possible generation incident.
-In the case of RTE, this is the loss of the biggest generation unit that can be connected to the grid, i.e.:1500 MW (frequency containment reserve, automatic frequency restoration reserve and manual frequency restoration reserve)
+In the case of RTE, this is the loss of the biggest generation unit that can be connected to the grid, i.e: 1500 MW (frequency containment reserves, automatic frequency restoration reserves and manual frequency restoration reserve).

 In addition, RTE builds short-term reserves to restore the automatic frequency restoration reserve in less than 30 minutes (replacement reserve).